arialdomartini/arialdomartini.github.io/_posts/2024-11-05-xunit-property.md

 *Theory Explorer*, an input generator based on Agitator, used to find inputs that will cause the theory to fail.

-This Theory-Base Testing is really akin to Property-Based Testing (the paper even mentions the classical test on reversing a string).
-Which, honestly, I found puzzling, because [QuickCheck][quickcheck] predates that paper by 9 years.
+This Theory-Based Testing is really akin to Property-Based Testing.
+The paper even mentions the classical test on reversing a string and Haskell's [QuickCheck][quickcheck], which predates the paper by 9 years.
+No mention to PBT is present, though.

 ## My conclusion